 Although it’s called a toilet plunger, this plunger provides the flexibility to fit in just about any drain.
 This plunger has a cup like that of a sink plunger, but also has a soft rubber flap that folds out from inside the cup.
 The fold out flap fits well over the curved toilet drain, which provides the necessary suction needed.
 The flange (soft rubber flap) can be tucked into the cup and the plunger can be used as a cup plunger.
 Although this plunger is very versatile, we do not recommend using the same plunger on both toilets and sinks.
 This is unhygienic and could lead to cross contamination.

-What to Use This Plunger for: Toilets, sinks, and tubs.
+What to Use This Plunger for: Toilets, sinks (with folding).

 3. Accordion Plunger